thiagovb46/product_registration/README.md

-Java REST API to Products Registration
+Java REST API to Products Registration with
-Spring Boot
-Postrgre DB
+Spring Boot and Postrgre DB